 Graeme Brown is the co-founder of the Hampden Collection.
 In 2017, he discovered the only map of the World’s First Purposefully Built International Football Ground, the 1st Hampden Park, which is the most important football site in the world.

-Graeme’s mission is to #Restore1stHampden as a Committee Member of Hampden Bowling Club and is currently writing his first book ‘Football Queens & Kings’.
+Graeme’s mission is to #Restore1stHampden, and created the world’s biggest open-air football museum – Football’s Square Mile; and is currently writing his first book ‘Football Queens & Kings’.

 Contact via Twitter: @hampdeners

 Lindsay is a Glaswegian who dreamed of turning her passion for football and story telling into a unique football tour around the best wee city in the world!!

 An unapologetic stadium hopper who is completely incapable of visiting a new city without checking out the local football ground, and introduces people to Glasgow’s unique football tourism experience.